Making smart wearables even more wearable

 Wearable smart devices, known as wearables, have become increasingly popular among consumers over the last decade.

 Smartwatches such as the Apple Watch, are well-known wearables, but many other applications have emerged, including health-tracking services, clothing and jewellery.

 The challenge to wearable device designers is to source and incorporate flexible display technology that enhances, and does not detract from, the functionality and look-and-feel of the product.

 Plastic Logic’s glass-free Lectum® displays are proven in the wearables’ market and are the perfect solution to meet wearable technology designers’ needs.

 As well as flexibility, which is key to wearables’ design, our displays are extremely robust and shatterproof.
 They enable wearables to be designed that can withstand the wear-and-tear of daily usage.

-Furthermore, being electrophoretic displays (EPD) and bi-stable, Lectum displays are intrinsically low power, since they only require battery when an image is updated.
+Our electrophoretic displays (EPDs) are intrinsically low power – they only require battery usage when an image is updated.
 This reduces the required frequency for battery recharging and increases the potential use of thinner and/or printed batteries.

-In all of these situations, patient monitoring devices need to be not only robust and lightweight, but above all have low power consumption.
+Other exciting applications include mobile health monitoring devices, which need to be not only robust and lightweight, but also have low power consumption.